tu-delft-library/MSc-Planning-for-Personal-Data/book/strategies_to_minimise_risks_to_participants/strategies_to_minimise_risks_to_participants.md

 ## Research Ethics: Minimising Risks

-**Conducting ethical research means avoiding potential harm to participants** from the moment you start designing your research project for as long as the data is stored <mark>and archived.
-It's important to anticipate any damage that could occur from collecting, sharing, and storing personal data.</mark> In this section, we'll focus on strategies to minimise such risks.
+**Conducting ethical research means avoiding potential harm to participants** from the moment you start designing your research project for as long as the data is stored.
+In this section, we'll focus on strategies to minimise such risks.

 Here are three examples of risks related to personal data.
 Turn the cards to see potential mitigations for each: